 Erosion within the Book Cliffs, since the terrain is so malleable and pliant would normally be quite rapid if it were not for the complete lack of water.
 So instead, a placid landscape ensues.
 Steep slopes when encountered are typically the effect of overgrazing from Ranchers.
 This prematurely speeds up the erosion process by removing the ground vegetation.
-I find it amazing that this kind of ‘terra firma’ exists only ~34 miles north of the sheer walls, pinnacles and buttresses of ‘canyon country’.
+I find it amazing that this kind of ‘terra firma’ exists only ~34 miles north of the sheer walls, pinnacles and buttresses of the Canyonlands.
+Further Reading

 The Fremont People

-The Fremont People are an archaic Native American culture that are in the same vein as the Anasazi (of Mesa Verde fame) or other associated ancient cultures known collectively as Puebloans.
-These cultures occupied the American Southwest territories, eat, dressed and lived in vaguely similar fashions with respective lineages that are now long dead.
+The Fremont People are an archaic Native American culture that are in the same vein as the Anasazi (of Mesa Verde fame), Paiute, Pueblo of Zuni and Hopi.
+These cultures are known collectively as Puebloans.
+These cultures occupied the American Southwest and eat, dressed and lived in similar fashions with respective lineages that are now long dead.
 The Hopi and Paiute kind of reject the Fremont labeling.
 Instead, the Paiute refer to their ancestors as 'Wee Noonts' People who lived the old ways.
 The Hopi call their ancestors 'Hisatsinom' People of long ago.
 Regardless of labeling or names, these 'Old People' were skilled masons and builders.

-There has been some dissent, though mild at best over where the Fremont people originated however, it is generally assumed and accepted that the Great Western Basin located in Nevada and parts of Western Utah is the locus.
+There has been some dissent as to where the Fremont people originated.
+However, it is generally assumed and accepted that the Great Western Basin located in Nevada and parts of Western Utah is the locus.
 There is even an occasional opinion that puts thought into the notion that the Fremont immigrated north into Utah from Arizona as a splintered tact from the ancient Mogollon (mountain people) race.
-But de facto reasoning claims the former as the predominant belief.

 The Fremont culture thrived from 550-1275 AD.
 A historically documented drought that occurred in the middle half of the 13th century would end up spreading the Fremont like thistle upon the wind.
-Most Fremont lineages would eventually disappear and become buried by the strata of years.
+Most Fremont lineages would eventually disappear.
 Some splinter tribes would eventually move further east into areas of Colorado such as The Little Book Cliffs north of Grand Junction and much farther south into the San Luis Valley where they would become integrated by the conquering Spanish and emigrating Mexicans.
 By 1415 AD the Fremont people had, in a classical definition become extinct; only their art and artifact remained to tell the story of a long forgotten people, conquered by singular demographics and forced into dispersion by the elements.